Buchwald–Hartwig amination: Bidentate phosphine ligands

 The development of diphenylphosphinobinapthyl (BINAP) and diphenylphosphinoferrocene (DPPF) as ligands for the Buchwald–Hartwig amination provided the first reliable extension to primary amines and allowed efficient coupling of aryl iodides and triflates.
 (It is believed that the bidentate ligands prevent formation of the palladium iodide dimer after oxidative addition, speeding up the reaction.)
 These ligands typically produce the coupled products at higher rates and better yields than the first generation of catalysts.
 The initial reports of these ligands as catalysts were somewhat unexpected given the mechanistic evidence for monoligated complexes serving as the active catalysts in the first-generation system.
-In fact, the first examples from both labs were published in the same issue of JACS.
+The first examples from both labs were published in the same issue of JACS.

 The chelation from these ligands is thought to suppress β-hydride elimination by preventing an open coordination site.
-In fact, α-chiral amines were found not to racemize when chelating ligands were employed, in contrast to the first-generation catalyst system.
+When chelating ligands were employed, α-chiral amines were found not to racemize in contrast to the first-generation catalyst system.